2023

 Saturday, 12-9-2023: Walking more last Thursday aggravated my back.
 I’ve had to again limit myself to just one exercise-walk a day.

 Sunday, 12-10-2023: I’m trying to eat less.
 These days (when I eat at home in the morning), my breakfast consists of a vegetarian burrito, followed by peanuts, cashews, and dates.
 For dinner (which is always at home), I eat a salad, followed by peanuts, cashews, and dates.
 The burrito and the salad are pre-made, so those amounts are fixed.
 Likewise, the amount of the dates is fixed: I eat six of them.
 So eating more, or eating less, is a function of the amount of the nuts.
 To make my portion of nuts at a meal, I pour out a quantity of them from the canisters they come in.
 In trying to eat less, I recently made this change: I noticed that, when I sat down to eat the nuts, the quantity seemed greater than it did when I poured them out.
 And it dawned on me that the reason for the difference was that I was pouring them out standing up.
-The quantity then seemed smaller because they were then farther from my eyes than when I sat down at the table to eat them: the piles of nuts looked smaller because they were farther away.
+The quantity at that time seemed smaller because they were farther from my eyes than when I sat down at the table to eat them: the piles of nuts looked smaller because they were farther away.
 So, now I pour them out sitting down. . . .
 And those portions have gotten smaller.

 Sunday, 12-17-2023: Philosophy Club meeting; topic: “What do we owe our parents?”
 I have no opinion on this topic.
 But I have this thought about it: The larger society should support everyone, so that no one need depend on charity from individuals.